jarvensivu/full-stack-open-pokedex/README.md

 My solutions for the exercises of the CI/CD module of the University of Helsinki's Full Stack open course.

+I have deployed the Full Stack open Pokedex application to [Render](https://render.com/).
+It can be found [here](https://fso-pokedex-2j2j.onrender.com).

 ## Commands

 | Command                | Description                               |